ReFreezed/LuaPreprocess/README.md

 ## Example Program
-The exclamation mark (!) is used to indicate what code is part of the metaprogram. ([See screenshot with highlighting](misc/example.png))
+The exclamation mark (!) is used to indicate what code is part of the metaprogram. ([See screenshot of processing steps with highlighting](misc/processingSteps.png))

 ```lua
 -- Normal Lua.